-Full name is Zackary Grant Britton…is married to Courtney…the couple has two children: son, Zander, and daughter, Zilah...Graduated from Weatherford (Tex.)
-High School…was born in California, but moved to Weatherford, Tex., during his sophomore year of high school…went to high school with Clayton Kershaw and was going to room with him at Texas A&M...Shares the same hometown of Panorama City, Calif., as teammate Giancarlo Stanton...For Players' Weekend, wore the nickname "Anglada" on his jersey as a nod to his family and grandmother's Dominican heritage…Anglada is his maternal grandmother's maiden name.
+Full name is Zackary Grant Britton…is married to Courtney…the couple has three children: one son, Zander, and two daughters, Zilah and Cienna....His brother, Buck, managed the Bowie Baysox and was named Eastern League "Manager of the Year" in 2019....Graduated from Weatherford (Tex.)
+High School…was born in California, but moved to Weatherford, Tex., during his sophomore year of high school…went to high school with Clayton Kershaw and was going to room with him at Texas A&M....Shares the same hometown of Panorama City, Calif., as teammate Giancarlo Stanton....For Players' Weekend in 2018, wore the nickname "Anglada" on his jersey as a nod to his family and grandmother's Dominican heritage…Anglada is his maternal grandmother's maiden name.

 Combined to go 2-0 with seven saves (in 10 chances), a 3.10 ERA (40.2IP, 14ER) and 34K in 41 relief appearances with Baltimore and the Yankees…opponents batted .201 (29-for-144, 3HR); LH .200 (9-for-45, 2HR), RH .202 (20- for-115, 1HR)…retired 27-of-41 first batters faced (65.9%)…allowed 3-of-9 inherited runners to score (33.3%)...Went 1-0 with a 2.88 ERA (25.0IP, 8ER) and 21K in 25 relief appearances with the Yankees...Went 1-0 with four saves and a 3.45 ERA (15.2IP, 6ER) in 16 relief appearances with the Orioles...Began the season on the 60-day disabled list recovering from right Achilles surgery…combined to make five rehab relief appearances with Single-A Frederick, Double-A Bowie and Triple-A Norfolk…was returned from rehab and reinstated from the D.L. on 6/11...Made his season debut on 6/12 vs. Boston, tossing 1.0 scoreless inning (3BB, 1K)…his 3BB were a relief appearance career high (matched the total in his final appearance of the season on 9/28 at Boston)...Blew his first save of the season on 6/27 vs. Seattle after allowing a two-run HR to Kyle Seager…was his second career home run surrendered to a left-handed hitter as a reliever (also Matt Olson on 8/13/17 at Oakland)…also allowed a HR to LHH Chris Davis on 8/24 at Baltimore...Made nine consecutive scoreless appearances from 6/30-7/26, going 1-0 with three saves (9.0IP, 3H, 4BB, 7K)...Was acquired by the Yankees from Baltimore for RHP Dillon Tate, RHP Cody Carroll and LHP Josh Rogers on 7/24 and added to the 25-man roster on 7/26…at the time of his trade from Baltimore (29-73 record) to the Yankees (64-36 at the time of his Yankees debut), gained 36 games in the standings…according to Elias, marked the largest win-loss improvement for a player switching teams during the season since 1904, when C/OF Doc Marshall gained 37.5 games by being traded from the Philadelphia Phillies (21-60) to the New York Giants (59-23)...Made his Yankees debut in 7/26 win vs. Kansas City, tossing a perfect eighth inning (1.0IP, 1K)...Earned his first save as a Yankee in 8/24 win at Baltimore, allowing 1ER in 1.0IP (2H, 1HR)...In 10 outings in September, he held opponents to a .088 BA (3-for-34) without allowing an earned run (9.2IP, 2R)...Appeared in four of the Yankees' five postseason games, posting a 5.40 ERA (5.0IP, 3ER) without recording a decision...On 1/11/19, was signed by the Yankees to a three-year contract extending through the 2021 season with a team option for 2022, which the club must exercise or decline following the 2020 season…if the Yankees decline the 2022 team option following 2020, he may elect to become a free agent for the 2021 season.